YKMadhav/ARGUS/data/datasets_info.md

 The ARGUS machine learning models were developed and evaluated using publicly available cybersecurity datasets.

-These datasets provide examples of both normal and malicious network traffic.
+These datasets provide examples of both benign and malicious network traffic, enabling the training and validation of anomaly detection models used within ARGUS.

 ---